isomerpages/moe-sshideasfestival/_events/Week 2/(3 Mar) What does it mean to be resilient? Voices from Patients, Caregivers, and Practitioners.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Asst Prof Rachel S. Y. Chen</div>
-<div class="isomer-card-description">Dr. Rachel Chen is an Assistant Professor of Linguistics and Multilingual
+<div class="isomer-card-description">Rachel Chen is an Assistant Professor of Linguistics and Multilingual
 Studies at the School of Humanities.
 She is the Co-coordinator of the Medical Humanities Research Cluster.
 Her research bridges the study of disability, social interaction, and inclusive design.</div>